At Buckingham University, there are three stages to the selection process.

-One of the key values of the GMC is ensuring the professionalism of doctors is of the highest standard.
-By showing you are able to be professional even before you start medical school, this will be a big plus in your interview.
+One of the key values of the GMC is ensuring the professionalism of Doctors is of the highest standard.
+By showing you are able to be professional even before you start Medical School, you will have an advantage in your interview.

-Professionalism will be assessed on all stations, regardless of the theme, meaning you can boost your performance on all stations.
-To start with, dressing smartly is important in making a good impression, but make sure you are comfortable as it will be very obvious if you are not!
+Professionalism will be assessed at all stations, regardless of the theme, meaning you can boost your performance on all stations.
+To start with, dressing smartly is important in making a good impression.

 Remember to sit up straight to appear engaged, and try to fidget as little as possible.
 By making all these small changes, you will be sure to come across as a professional individual.

 Understanding the correct way to treat patients is also a core value of the GMC.
 Showing empathy, combined with a basic understanding of a few ethical principles, will help you to show your ability to care for patients to the highest standard.